-For more than four decades, Cincinnati Children’s has been a leader in the development of new therapies for childhood leukemia.
-Today, the Cancer and Blood Diseases Institute is one of the nation’s largest and most technically advanced referral centers for patients with leukemia and related disorders.
+For more than 40 years, Cincinnati Children’s has been a leader in caring for children with leukemia and lymphoma.
+Today, our Leukemia and Lymphoma Program is one of the nation’s largest and most technically advanced.

 - Acute myeloid leukemia (AML), also called myelogenous, granulocytic, myelocytic or myeloblastic leukemia

 - Acute lymphoblastic leukemia (ALL), also called lymphocytic or lymphoid leukemia

 - Non-Hodgkin’s lymphoma, including both B- and T-cell subtypes